bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:03:58

-Well, probably, but We don't really know because this verdict was extremely unclear about that.
+Well, probably, but we don't really know because this verdict was extremely unclear about that.
 So we don't know if it's simply the act of writing code or it is the, you know, making that code available on your own website or, you know, making that code available on some automatic website-like system or whether it's about maintaining this code after you've written it once, or if it's about promoting the code or making money from the code, it's very unclear.
 And in fact, the prosecutor seemed to emphasize making money from the code, but the judge much less so.

 Speaker 0: 00:04:34

 Yeah, the prosecutor really hones down on it essentially being a business.
-And that's why you say the making money part was important, but the judge didn't even really seem to focus on that.
+And that's why you say the making money part was important, but the judge didn't even really seem focal on that.
-The judge just said, look, if you write this code, knowing that it can be used for this purpose and you don't do anything to stop that then you're responsible if it's really used for that purpose right yeah pretty much and what was the purpose especially of course being money laundering yeah what was especially interesting though not clear entirely how that's going to apply to Bitcoin, was the argument that he made the whole thing unstoppable.
+The judge just said, look, if you write this code, knowing that it can be used for this purpose and you don't do anything to stop that then you're responsible if it's really used for that purpose, right?

+Speaker 1: 00:04:57

+Yeah, pretty much and what was...

+Speaker 0: 00:04:59

+The purpose here of course being money laundering.

-Speaker 1: 00:05:10
+Speaker 1: 00:05:01

+Yeah, what was especially interesting though not clear entirely how that's gonna to apply to Bitcoin, was the argument that he made the whole thing unstoppable.
 So in Ethereum, part of the system at least is unstoppable.
 It's a smart contract, unless you stop Ethereum itself, of course.
-And the fact that he did that where the prosecutor just tried to argue well it's not all decentralized some of it is is fake decentralization others is real the judge completely ignored that and basically said well the fact that you even tried to make it decentralized that is actually making it worse so that that argument of course can apply extremely broadly because you could say well if you just publish source and you know that other people are using that source and you just keep updating that source code, well, that's also kind of unstoppable in a way.
+And the fact that he did that where the prosecutor just tried to argue well it's not all decentralized.
+Some of it is is fake decentralization others is real The judge completely ignored that and basically said well the fact that you even tried to make it decentralized that is actually making it worse
+So that that argument of course can apply extremely broadly because you could say well if you just publish source and you know that other people are using that source and you just keep updating that source code, well, that's also kind of unstoppable in a way.

+Speaker 0: 00:05:46

+Yeah

+Speaker 1: 00:05:47

 So that might also be a problem.
 And of course, we all know somebody, or we don't know them, somebody who created an unstoppable system a long time ago and kept working on it.